 During training, each layer of neurons learns to transform its inputs into a different representation.
 This representation is itself an input to subsequent layers, which, in turn, learn to transform it into yet other representations.
 Eventually, we reach the final layer, which learns to transform the last representation into good predictions (however specified).
 Each layer, in effect, learns to make the next layer's job a little easier:

-In the case of a feedforward deep neural net like the one depicted above, the layers generally get smaller (i.e., contain fewer neurons) the deeper we go into the neural net.
-During training, the neural net is "architecturally constrained" to learn to transform input data into progressively smaller representations that retain the information necessary for making good predictions.
-As the representations get smaller, they cannot retain as much detail and therefore tend to become more abstract.
+In the case of a feedforward deep neural net like the one depicted above, the layers tend to get smaller (i.e., contain fewer neurons) the deeper we go into the neural net.
+During training, this neural net is thus "architecturally biased" to learn to transform input data into progressively smaller representations that retain the information necessary for making good predictions.
+The deeper we go into this neural net, the smaller the representations get, and the more abstract they become.
 The final layer learns to transform highly abstract representations of input data into good predictions.

 For example, if the initial layer's input contains millions of pixel values representing a digital photo, the final layer's input, i.e., the last representation, might contain a few thousand values which together indicate, say, the likely presence or absence of certain kinds of objects in the photo.
 If the initial layer's input contains a sequence of bit values representing text, the last representation might contain values which together indicate, say, the likely presence or absence of certain patterns of thought in the text.

 In case you are wondering: yes, this is a form of intelligence -- a rudimentary, human-guided, artificial form of perceptual intelligence, but intelligence nonetheless.
 (What else could it be?)